 I didn't get much for it.

-The example at top is a negative sentence because "I doubt" is negative.
+The sentence is negative because "I doubt" is a negative phrase.
 You don't use "get much for ___" in positive sentences.
 Instead, say something like:

 I actually got quite a bit for it.